Use This Simple Tool To Grow A Healthier Garden And Lower Your Water Bill

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-To be effective, a hose timer should be simple to use, allowing for quick and easy watering whenever and wherever necessary.
-Ahead, learn what to look for when shopping for a hose timer and find out why the following models earned a spot on this lineup of the best hose timers for most yards.
+To be effective, timers for water hoses should be simple to use and allow for quick and easy watering whenever and wherever necessary.
+Ahead, we will share what we look for when shopping for a hose timer and why the following models earned a spot on this lineup of the best hose timers out there.

 Jump to Review